franua/intent-classifier/docs/task.md

 - The given codebase contains one bug (that we know of).
 You need to find and fix this bug.
 - Your classification component should be architected in a way that facilitates the addition/implementation of new intent classifier models.
 - Your service needs to adopt the following API Documentation.
 - Please provide a _**private**_ github repository where all of your code should be.
 Please also provide a README.md file with all the instructions, requirements, etc. to run the solution.
-- Please invite the following users (user_ids are given as list) to your github repository whenever you feel ready:
-  - `andra-pumnea`
-  - `chak-radhar007`
-  - `andrasbeke`
-  - `MesiA`
-  - `lorzalbz`
-  - `tuncgultekin`

 ## API Documentation
 API documentation for intent classification service.

 ### `POST /intent`
 Responds intent classification results for the given query utterance.